 Click on 'Settings'.

-The settings window provides the information you need to enter into the program you’re using to record from your ingestion device:
+The settings window provides the information you need to enter into the program you’re using to record from your ingestion device.

 Server: The server specifies the destination for the SRT stream.
 It is typically a public IP address or a DNS-resolvable hostname where the receiver is actively listening.